oddsocks1024/StickleBack/README.md

 ### Keyboard Emulation Mode
 This mode is used for games that have no joystick support at all.
 A small software routine is installed which makes the joystick emulate key presses.
-See the software section for more inforation.
+See the software section for more information.

 ### Analogue Emulation Mode
 This mode is used for games that only support Acorn's Analogue Joystick.
 A small software routine is installed which makes the joystick simulate the Acorn Analogue Joystick.
 See the software section for more information.

 ### Audio
-* The StickleBack provides an audio out connecting using a 3.5mm jack socket.
+* The Stickleback provides an audio out connecting using a 3.5mm jack socket.
 Any audio device connected **MUST** be externally amplified
-* When an external audio device is connected, the Eletron's internal speaker will still produce sound.
+* When an external audio device is connected, the Electron's internal speaker will still produce sound.
 If this is not desired you can open the case and simply disconnect the internal speaker

 ## Software
-There are some casette tape and disc images available in the repo which contain software utilities to support the First Byte (and consequently the StickleBack) joystick interface.
+There are some cassette tape and disc images available in the repo which contain software utilities to support the First Byte (and consequently the Stickleback) joystick interface.

 ### JoyGame
 This is the "First Byte Joystick Interface" games menu which can be loaded from the cassette or disc image.
 It essentially contains a list of games which are automatically "patched" to add